lmayer5596/DSProject2/TaylorSongs.md

-# Team and personal Description
+# Team Members and Personal Description

 ## Lily Mayer
 Code development and implementation.
 Also, helped to create more sophisticated queries and implement them.
 Developed and expanded the script with members and reviewed the final results.